General Education Assessment

 Students will draw on a variety of disciplines to develop an understanding of the complexities of human cultures, past and present, and come to an informed sense of self and others.
 Students will demonstrate an awareness of a global culture that may include economic, environmental, political and social issues facing all cultures.
 They will develop an understanding of the factors defining cultural identities.

 Students will analyze, interpret and/or reconstruct human events, experiences, actions and interactions.
-Students will understand principles of value and civic duty in a wide range of settings, and will demonstrate an understanding of personal values and the values of others.
+Students will understand principles of value and civic duty in a wide range of settings and will demonstrate an understanding of personal values and the values of others.
 Students will be able to identify ethical problems using their understanding of ethical theory and moral reasoning.

 Students will be able to identify the problems, challenges, and opportunities of an urban university.
 Students will also understand their relationship to both a local and global community and the social, political, and cultural issues therein.
 They will develop an appreciation for the meaning and global impact of urbanization.
 They will have an understanding of the U.S. and Missouri Constitutions and their impact on issues facing these various communities.
 They will engage with the UMKC community of learners.

 Assessment in General Education focuses on these eight learning outcomes and will consist of course-embedded assessments, standardized instruments, and student surveys/reflections.
 General education assessment will be coordinated by the University Assessment Committee and the Director of Assessment, but will be conducted primarily by faculty who are teaching General Education courses.

 The full plan for assessing General Education is outlined in the following document: UMKC General Education Assessment Plan.
 In addition, a table that shows the relationships between the Missouri Department of Higher Education state level goals and UMKC's General Education learning outcomes is included here: MDHE Crosswalk.